Strelitzia reginae Aiton

 Bloom Time: From late fall through late spring

-Strelitzia reginae is a evergreen perennial, up to 6.6 feet (2 m) tall.
-It forms clumps of long bluish-green leaves, up to 27.6 inches (70 cm) long and up to 11.8 inches (30 cm) wide, that are erect on long stalks.
-From late fall through late spring appear orange and blue flowers that rise from reed-like, grayish leaf stalks that can reach up to 6 feet (1.8 m) tall.
-These stalks bear flowers of a most interesting floral structure with hard, beak-like green sheath-like bracts, held singly at a right angle at the tip of the stalks.
+Strelitzia reginae is an evergreen perennial that grows up to 6.6 feet (2 m) tall.
+It forms clumps of bluish-green, up to 27.6 inches (70 cm) long and up to 11.8 inches (30 cm) wide leaves on long stalks.
+From late fall through late spring, orange and blue flowers rise from reed-like grayish leaf stalks that grow up to 6 feet (1.8 m) tall.
+These stalks bear flowers of a most interesting floral structure with stiff, beak-like, green, sheath-like bracts, held singly at a right angle at the tip of the stalks.
 The flowers, which emerge one at a time from the spathe, consist of three brilliant orange sepals and three purplish-blue petals.
 Two of the blue petals are joined together to form an arrow-like nectary.
 Individual flowers last about a week.

 How to Grow and Care